Andreas-Dorfer/fscheck-mstest/README.md

     public void Commutative(int a, int b) => Assert.AreEqual(a + b, b + a);
 }
 ```
+## Run Configuration
+You can configure how your properties are run, using either the ``PropertyAttribute`` on a method, or the ``PropertiesAttribute`` on a test class:
+- MaxNbOfTest
+- MaxNbOfFailedTests
+- StartSize
+- EndSize
+- Replay
+- Verbose
+- QuietOnSuccess
 ## Examples
 - [C#](https://github.com/Andreas-Dorfer/fscheck-mstest/blob/09e87d3a256bbb9b7f879f233ee0782393609386/src/AD.FsCheck.MSTest.Tests/VectorTest.cs)
 - [F#](https://github.com/Andreas-Dorfer/fscheck-mstest/blob/09e87d3a256bbb9b7f879f233ee0782393609386/src/AD.FsCheck.MSTest.FsTests/VectorTest.fs)